 I am a behavioural scientist specialising in risk communication.
 My research has mostly focused on vaccine hesitancy, communication and policy and have done some work in environmental health risk communication.
 I have a background in public health, nursing and midwifery with a Master of Public Health (1998) and PhD (2003) from the University of Sydney.
 My PhD focused on how different parties to debates about vaccination advance their arguments.

-I am Visiting Professor at the University of Parma, Italy until February 2017, where I teach health communication.
-Otherwise, I’m based at the University of Sydney where I work as an associate professor in the School of Public Health.
-I hold appointments with the University of Sydney Nursing School and the Australian National Centre for Immunisation Research & Surveillance.
+I’m based at the University of Sydney where I work as an associate professor in the Sydney Nursing School and also the School of Public Health.
+I am also a visiting senior research fellow at the National Centre for Immunisation Research & Surveillance.